 "I know, b-but…"

-So while others in their small community fell in love; got married; had kids and shared their lives with their other half, Serah could only watch on in envy, sad she wasn't able to experience any of that happiness of raising a family, or the intimacy of love with her hero.
-For this it was why Serah wasn't used to the bareness of another's skin.
-And right now she was scared of at what she would see; scared of what Noel would see, if he hadn't seen enough already.
+So while others in their small community fell in love, got married, had kids and shared their lives with their other half, Serah could only watch on in envy, sad she wasn't able to experience any of that happiness of raising a family, or the intimacy of love with her Hero.
+For this, it was why Serah wasn't used to the bareness of another's skin, and right now she was scared of at what she would see; scared of what Noel might see, if he hadn't seen enough of her already.

 How much Serah wished this wasn't happen.
 She wanted to be in Valhalla with her sister, not here, or like this.

 "You're afraid I'll look," Noel said.
 It wasn't a question.

 With small audible whine, Serah gave a quick nod of her head.